 The Bay Psalm Book was printed in 1640.
 It was the first book printed in England's American colonies.
 John Eliot helped to translate these psalms into English.
-The translators wrote the psalms in poetry form so people could easily sing them.
+The translators wrote the psalms in poetry form so they could easily be sung with music.